-• There are an unnecessary number of police officers patrolling East Austin streets that should be decreased to lessen the intimidated and fear for youth walking and driving in their own neighborhoods.
+• There are an unnecessary number of police officers patrolling East Austin streets.
+This number should be decreased to lessen the intimidation and fear of youth walking and driving in their own neighborhoods.

-- There needs to be less severe punishment for minor situations. - Police officers should not resort to use their weapons, especially lethal weapons automatically unless other individual has a lethal weapon. - When a police officer stops a youth (or anyone), they need to make sure they warn the person that they have a lethal weapon instead of shooting unarmed people without a warning. - There needs to be more education for youth to inform them of their rights in the situation that they are stopped by a police officer.
+- There needs to be less severe punishment for minor situations. - Deadly force policy needs to be changed from shoot-to-kill to shoot-to-disable - When a police officer stops a youth (or anyone), they need to make sure they warn the person that they have a lethal weapon rather than shooting unarmed people without a warning. - There needs to be more education for youth to inform them of their rights in the situation that they are stopped by a police officer.